The Lorax: 2012 feature film

 Universal Pictures and Illumination Entertainment released a 3D CGI film based upon the book.
-The film was released on March 2, 2012; the release coincided with the 108th birthday of Seuss, who died at 87 in 1991.
+The Lorax was released on March 2, 2012; the release coincided with the 108th birthday of Seuss, who died at the age of 87 in 1991.
 The cast includes Danny DeVito as the Lorax, Zac Efron as Ted (the boy in the book), and Ed Helms as the Once-ler.
 The film includes several new characters: Rob Riggle as villain Aloysius O'Hare, Betty White as Ted's Grammy Norma, Jenny Slate as Ted's neurotic mother Mrs. Wiggins, and Taylor Swift as Audrey, Ted's romantic interest.
+In addition, the film is given an extended ending where the tree is replanted and the Once-ler reunites with the Lorax.
 The film debuted in the No. 1 spot at the box office, making $70 million, though it received mixed reviews.
 The film eventually grossed a domestic total of $214,030,500.
+Danny DeVito did his role in five different languages, including the original English audio, and also for the Russian, German, Italian, Catalan/Valencian, Castillan Spanish and Latin Spanish dub editions, learning his lines phonetically.

 Audiobooks

-Two audio readings have been released on CD, one narrated by Ted Danson in the United States (Listening Library, ISBN 978-0-8072-1873-0) and one narrated by Rik Mayall in the United Kingdom (HarperCollins, ISBN 978-0-00-715705-1).
+Two audio readings have been released on CD, one narrated by Ted Danson in the United States (Listening Library, ISBN 978-0-8072-1873-0) and the other narrated by Rik Mayall in the United Kingdom (HarperCollins, ISBN 978-0-00-715705-1).

 Musical

 A musical adaptation of The Lorax was originally included in the script for the Broadway musical Seussical, but was cut before the show opened.

 From December 2, 2015, to January 16, 2016, a musical version of the book ran at the Old Vic theatre in London, with former Noah and the Whale frontman Charlie Fink, who also wrote the music for the production.

-From July 2 to August 12, 2018 the musical ran at the Old Globe Theatre San Diego, California with Steven Epp as The Once-ler.
-The gender role was reversed.
-The book has a boy, the musical cast a girl for the role of the hero to be trusted with the last seed.
+From July 2 to August 12, 2018, the musical ran at the Old Globe Theatre San Diego, California with Steven Epp as The Once-ler.
+The role of the hero to be trusted with the last seed, a boy in the original book, was filled by a girl in the musical.